ethereumjs/ethereumjs-monorepo/packages/common/docs/classes/default.md

 ▸ `Static` **isSupportedChainId**(`chainId`): `boolean`

-Static method to determine if a [chainId](index.default.md#chainid) is supported as a standard chain
+Static method to determine if a {@link chainId} is supported as a standard chain

 #### Parameters